xlai/thoughts-work/README.md

+# My Scientific Knowledge Library
-# This is a library of thoughts related to daily work
+This is a library in which collection of knowledge related to my daily work reside.